+Brendan Rainford

+IBDP coordinator and

-Brendan Rainford Head of British and IB Science (British and IB) brainford@mescairo.com
+Head of Science (IBDP Section)

+brainford@mescairo.com

 Course Overview: Chemistry SL/HL

 Aims: Through studying any of the Group 4 subjects, students should become aware of how scientists work and communicate with each other.
 While the 'scientific method' may take on a wide variety of forms, it will generally involve the formation, testing, and modification of hypotheses through observation and measurement, under the controlled conditions of an experiment.
 It is this approach, along with the falsifiability of scientific hypotheses, that distinguishes the experimental sciences from other disciplines and characterises each of the subjects within Group 4.